 NordLink Interconnector details

 NordLink will enable Germany to export energy generated from wind and sun to Norway during the dry season, while Norway can export its surplus energy from hydropower to Germany during winters, which will help in facilitating the integration of the European energy market.

-The 623km-long cable will have a planned capacity of 1,400MW and will connect the continental ENTSOE grid and the Nordic grid, having an installed capacity of 600GW and 100GW respectively.
+The 623km-long cable will have a planned capacity of 1,400MW and will connect the continental ENTSOE grid with the Nordic grid, which have an installed capacity of 600GW and 100GW, respectively.

-The interconnector will consist of 54km of underground cable route in Germany, 516km of submarine cable route and 53km of overhead line in Norway.
-Its planned route will be between Tonstad / Ertsmyra in Sirdal municipality in Norway and Wilster in Schleswig-Holstein in Germany.
+The interconnector will consist of 54km of underground cable in Germany, 516km of submarine cable and 53km of overhead line in Norway.
+Its planned route will be between Tonstad / Ertsmyra in Norway’s Sirdal municipality and Wilster in the German Schleswig-Holstein district.

 The HVDC system will comprise a bipole configuration with a rating of ±525kV.
 The converter stations will be located in Wilster and Tonstad, where electricity will be converted between direct current and alternate current and supplied to the transmission grids, for distribution to homes and businesses.

 Subsea cables in Germany will be buried at a depth of approximately 25m and comprise two parallel mass impregnated cables.
 They will be installed in a bundled configuration to ensure minimum impact on magnetic marine compasses.